If an airline convinces you to cancel your flight during a pandemic, does it get to keep your money? That’s what Lon Allan wants to know.

 But remember, if the airline does not cancel your flight, you will need to cancel before the day of departure.
 If you allow yourself to be a no-show you could end up losing the entire value of the ticket.

 - Bookmark your airline and other travel provider’s websites

-Even today, at the end of 2022, cancellation policies are frequently changing (as are entry requirements to foreign destinations).
+Even today, in 2023, cancellation policies are frequently changing (as are entry requirements to foreign destinations).
 Check and then check again before you make any decisions about your future flights and other travel plans.